6.22 Resampling methods (1)

 - Repeatedly draw samples from training set and refit model of interest on each sample to obtain additional information about the fitted model, e.g., the variability of a logistic regression fit

 - Aim: Obtain information that would not be available from fitting model only once using the original training sample

 - Model assessment: Process of evaluating a model’s performance

 - Model selection: Process of selecting the proper level of flexibility for a model

 - Common resampling methods: Cross-validation (CV) and bootstrap

-- Cross-validation used to (1) estimate the test error associated with a given statistical learning method in order to evaluate its performance, or (2) to select the appropriate level of flexibility
+- Cross-validation can be used to estimate the test error associated with a given statistical learning method in order to evaluate its performance, or to select the appropriate level of flexibility

 - Bootstrap most commonly used in model selection to provide a measure of accuracy of a parameter estimate or of a given statistical learning method